Your Majesty

 Yet unlike analogue experimentation, your journey to self-actualisation is immortalised in your digital footprint.
 Vanessa Friedman, Fashion Director and Chief Fashion Critic at The New York Times, argues that too much discussion around digital fashion separates the real from the virtual, like our real and virtual selves are separate entities.
 When in fact both form part of the same person, just operating in different realms: you are your avatar.
 As Taskin Goec, of Maison Taskin explains: “the way I express myself online also affects how I see myself in physical life and how other people see me, therefore I want fashion to reflect what I’m doing.“

-“the way I express myself online also affects how I see myself in physical life, and how other people see me, therefore I want fashion to reflect what I’m doing”
+“The way I express myself online also affects how I see myself in physical life, and how other people see me, therefore I want fashion to reflect what I’m doing”

 Friedman warns of the dangers of compartmentalising our different forms of identity: “juggling a multiplicity of selves and styles may feel less liberating than confusing and the line between freedom of self-expression and disguise hard to parse.
 What seems like dress-up now may have repercussions later.
 Besides, if blockchain is involved, it could follow you forever. [...]
 We’re conditioned to associate that world with Hollywood and fantasy, which makes it easy to think of the choices we make inside as inconsequential.”